 Radiation Pattern

-Previous: Frequency Bands
+Back: Frequency Bands

-Home - Antenna Theory .com
+Home - Antenna Theory

 A radiation pattern defines the variation of the power radiated by an antenna as a function of the direction away from the antenna.
-This power variation as a function of the arrival angle is observed in the far field.
+This power variation as a function of the arrival angle is observed in the antenna's far field.

 As an example, consider the 3-dimensional radiation pattern in Figure 1, plotted in decibels (dB) .